NRCC Chair: 'We're Going to Retire Nancy Pelosi Once and for All'

 — Breitbart News (@BreitbartNews) April 28, 2021

 “Tom Malinowski, he’s been caught twice for failing to properly disclose shady stock transactions that actually allowed him to profit off the pandemic.
 A classic socialist Democrat that likes to talk out of both sides of his mouth.
-On the one side, it’s all about being righteous and holier than now.
+On the one side, it’s all about being righteous and holier than thou.
 On the other side, and he’s playing the margins for his own benefit, he barely sneaked by last cycle, winning by one percent.
 That’s not gonna be the case this time.
 He’s not coming back,” he explained about Malinowski.

 Regarding Axne, Emmer explained, “All I can say about her is every week there’s another gaffe from Cindy Axne.
 She’s a bad fit for the district, and we’re gonna make sure that Iowans know the damaging economic policies she supports are hurting.”